mrleemon/rather-simple-woocommerce-extra-columns/readme.txt

-=== Rather Simple WooCommerce Tax Class Column ===
+=== Rather Simple WooCommerce Extra Columns ===
 Contributors: leemon
-Tags: woocommerce, products, tax, class
-Requires at least: 4.9
+Tags: woocommerce, products, columns, tax, shipping Requires at least: 4.9
 Tested up to: 5.5
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a tax class to the admin products list.
+Adds extra columns to the admin products list.

 == Description ==

-Adds a tax class to the admin products list.
+Adds extra columns to the admin products list.

 This plugin is experimental and is provided with no support or warranty.
 This plugin requires WooCommerce.